vtex/shoreline/styleguides/admin/documentation/form/checkbox.md

 # Checkbox

-Checkboxes are used when a user needs to select one or more values from a series of options, or they can be used as a dual or tri-state toggle button.
+Checkboxes are tools that customize configurations.
+This control has three states: unselected, selected, and undetermined.
+They reflect the selection of an option and its execution usually requires another control, or confirmation.
+The user can select multiple choices, including zero.
 By default, it renders the native `<input type="checkbox">`.

 - dual-state: `check` and `not checked` (true, false)